 Q: What does the light transmittance percentage mean?

 A: The percentage of light transmittance refers to how much light can pass through the material.
 A lower percentage means less light can pass through, which usually means the material is darker.

 Q: Can you tint windows with a rear defroster?

 A: Yes, window film has no effect on a rear defroster.

 Q: Can I operate my windows after having film applied?

-Q: What should I clean my tinted windows with?
+Q: How do I clean tinted windows?

-Q: How long does window tinting take?
+Q: How long does window tint installation take?

 Q: Where is your shop located?

 A: 14200 SE McLoughlin Blvd.
 Unit K Milwaukie, OR 97267 503-786-1020